vmware/load-balancer-and-ingress-services-for-kubernetes/docs/akoconfig.md

     * `namespaceSelector.labelKey`: Set the key of a namespace's label, if the requirement is to sync k8s objects from that namespace.
     * `namespaceSelector.labelValue`: Set the value of a namespace's label, if the requirement is to sync k8s objects from that namespace.
     * `servicesAPI`: Flag that enables AKO in services API mode: https://kubernetes-sigs.github.io/service-apis/.
 Currently implemented only for L4.
 This flag uses the upstream GA APIs which are not backward compatible with the advancedL4 APIs which uses a fork and a version of v1alpha1pre1
-    * `vipPerNamespace`: # Enabling this flag would tell AKO to create Parent VS per Namespace in EVH mode
   - `networkSettings`: Data network setting
     * `nodeNetworkList`: This list of network and cidrs are used in pool placement network for vcenter cloud.
 Node Network details are not needed when in nodeport mode / static routes are disabled / non vcenter clouds.
     * `enableRHI`: This is a cluster wide setting for BGP peering.